Cumming, Georgia: 1912 racial conflict of Cumming

+Cumming, Georgia, once had bands of mounted men dubbed "Night Riders", an organization that spread beyond Cumming that had the ambition "to drive every negro out of North Georgia counties", in the months following the 1912 racial conflict in Forsyth County, Georgia.
+The Night Riders left notices on Black homes at night warning them to vacate, which was "sufficient to cause an exodus of the negroes."
+By December 1912, Night Riders had begun posting notices on the homes of White farmers who employed Black farmhands, threatening that their barns and homes would be burned if they did not cease to protect their Black workers.

-Racial tensions were strained again in 1987 when a group of black people were assaulted while camping at a park on Lake Lanier.
+Racial tensions were strained again in 1987 when a group of black people was assaulted while camping at a park on Lake Lanier.
 This was widely reported by local newspapers and in Atlanta.
 As a result of this, a local businessman (Note: Some sources specify that the march was revived by Dean and Tammy Carter, while another credits Dean Williams.) decided to hold a "Peace March" the following week.
 Civil rights leader Reverend Hosea Williams joined the local businessman in a march along Bethelview and Castleberry Road in south Forsyth County into the City of Cumming where they were assaulted by whites.
 The marchers retreated and vowed to return.
-During the following "Brotherhood March" on January 24, 1987, another racially mixed group returned to Forsyth County to complete the march the previous group had been unable to finish.
+During the following "Brotherhood March" on January 24, 1987, another racially mixed group returned to Forsyth County to complete the march that the previous group had been unable to finish.
 March organizers estimated the number at 20,000, while police estimates ran from 12,000 to 14,000.
 Hosea Williams and former senator Gary Hart were in the demonstration.
 A group of the National Guard kept the opposition of about 1,000 in check.
 Oprah Winfrey featured Cumming and Forsyth County on her The Oprah Winfrey Show.
 She formed a town hall meeting where one audience member said:

 I'm afraid of [blacks] coming to Forsyth County.
-I was born in Atlanta, and in 1963, the first blacks were bussed to West Fulton High School.
+I was born in Atlanta, and in 1963, the first blacks were bused to West Fulton High School.
 I go down there now and I see my neighborhood and my community, which was a nice community, and now it's nothing but a rat-infested slum area because they don't care.